New York City Municipal Slip and Fall Accident Lawyer

-Representing victims of slip and falls on municipal property
+Representing victims of slip and falls in NYC on municipal property

 As pedestrians, we navigate the walking surfaces of our communities with the hope that our municipalities will take all precautions to ensure our safety.
 When we walk on the sidewalks, parking lots, and streets of our communities, we are walking on surfaces that should be maintained, free of hazards.
 In some cases, we are walking on surfaces that should be maintained by our municipality.
 Like every property owner, our municipality should be frequently monitoring and clearing hazards, including potholes, cracked surfaces, weather-related hazards, slippery substances, and more.
 When our village, town or city does not maintain the surfaces they are responsible for, they put pedestrians at risk.
 If you are injured on municipal property, you may be able to recover compensation for pain and suffering, medical bills, and lost wages.
 It is important to act quickly because you are limited in time to bring a lawsuit.
 If you have suffered injuries because of a dangerous or defective condition on municipal property, you should seek counsel from an experienced New York personal injury attorney.
 Contact the Law Offices of Jonathan D. Sands for a free consultation today.